Undergraduate Catalog

 Restrictions: Sophomore standing required.

-Usually offered: Every third year.
+Usually offered: Every third year, fall and spring semester.

 Semester credits: 2.